Codecademy/docs/content/html/concepts/tags/terms/table/table.md

 ---
-Title: "<table>"
+Title: '<table>'
-Description: "Represents an interface for adding tabular data to the page.
-Tables are two dimensional, made up of rows and columns, and can contain many types of content."
+Description: 'Represents an interface for adding tabular data to the page.
+Tables are two dimensional, made up of rows and columns, and can contain many types of content.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Tags"
+  - 'Tags'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Represents an interface for adding tabular data to the page.
 Tables are two dimensional, made up of rows and columns, and can contain many types of content.